Activation of metrologically useful genuine multipartite entanglement: Acknowledgments

-We thank I.~Apellaniz, I.~L.~Egusquiza, C.~Klempt, J.~Ko\l ody\'nski, G.~Muga, J.~Siewert, Sz.~Szalay, and G. Vitagliano for discussions.
-We acknowledge the support of the EU (COST Action CA15220, QuantERA CEBBEC, QuantERA eDICT), the Spanish MCIU (Grant No. PCI2018-092896), the Grant PGC2018-101355-B-I00 funded by MCIN/AEI/10.13039/501100011033 and by "ERDF A way of making Europe", the Basque Government (Grant No. IT986-16), and the National Research, Development and Innovation Office NKFIH (Grant No. KH125096, No. 2019-2.1.7-ERA-NET-2020-00003).
+We thank I.~Apellaniz, I.~L.~Egusquiza, G.~Giedke, C.~Klempt, J.~Ko\l ody\'nski, C.~D.~Marciniak, J.~J.~Meyer, G.~Muga, J.~Siewert, Sz.~Szalay, and G. Vitagliano for discussions.
+We acknowledge the support of the EU (COST Action CA15220, QuantERA MENTA, QuantERA QuSiED, QuantERA eDICT), the Spanish MCIU (Grant No.~PCI2022-132947), the Spanish Ministry of Science, Innovation and Universities and the European Regional Development Fund FEDER through, the Basque Government (Grant No.~IT1470-22), and the National Research, Development and Innovation Office NKFIH (Grants No.~K145927, No.~2019-2.1.7-ERA-NET-2020-00003, and No.~2019-2.1.7-ERA-NET-2021-00036).
+We acknowledge the support of the Grant No.~PID2021-126273NB-I00 funded by MCIN/AEI/10.13039/501100011033 and by "ERDF A way of making Europe".
 We thank the "Frontline" Research Excellence Programme of the NKFIH (Grant No. KKP133827).
+We thank the project No. TKP2021-NVA-04, which has been implemented with the support provided by the Ministry of Innovation and Technology of Hungary from the National Research, Development and Innovation Fund, financed under the TKP2021-NVA funding scheme.
+We thank the Quantum Information National Laboratory of Hungary.
+G.~T. thanks a Bessel Research Award of the Humboldt Foundation.
 We thank the support from Foundation for Polish Science (IRAP project, ICTQT, contract no. 2018/MAB/5, co-financed by EU within Smart Growth Operational Programme).
-G.~T. thanks a Bessel Research Award of the Humboldt Foundation.